biocypher/pole/README.md

 We use the [pole
 dataset](https://github.com/neo4j-graph-examples/pole/tree/main) to demonstrate
 the building of a BioCypher knowledge graph and the facilitation of querying the graph using BioChatter and BioChatter Light.
-The dataset is a public dataset from Manchester, U.K.
+The dataset is a public synthetic dataset from Manchester, U.K.

 ## ⚙️ Installation (local using Docker)